jessrud/terdbox/README.md

 See src/terdbox.h header file for full detail.

 ## TL;DR

 `make` to build a static version of the lib under lib/libterdbox.a

+`make install` with sufficient privileges to install header and library in `$PREFIX`